Appeal H1B Denial, Refile or Court Case? Stay in US while MTR pending?

 Can we Appeal H1B Denial?

-USCIS allows to file a review application for new H1B cap subject denial, extension and amendment rejections or transfer denials.
+USCIS allows filing a review application for new H1B cap-subject denial, extension, and amendment rejections or transfer denials.

 Chances of H1B Approval after AAO Appeal